 Plump, juicy blueberries are the feature in this scrumptious breakfast cake.
 Add brown sugar and scrumptious spices…you just can’t go wrong with this hearty morning treat.

 This blueberry coffee cake isn’t one of those light, fluffy varieties.
 No doubt, we love the delicately airy texture of this angel food cake and banana chiffon cake.
 Yet, there are times we crave more substantial cakes at’ll satisfy hungry mornings, with coffee in one hand and fork in another.

 Our blueberry cake answers that call.
 It’s perfectly moist, tender, and hearty all at the same time.
 Plentiful lush blueberries make all the difference.

-When buying fresh blueberries, go for berries that are dry, plump, and smooth-looking.
+- When buying fresh blueberries, go for berries that are dry, plump, and smooth-looking.
 Wet berries can mean mold hidden underneath and slightly wrinkled berries are well past their peak.

-The more deep-purple/blue the color of the berries, the more sweet and ripe they are.
+- The more deep-purple/blue the color of the berries, the more sweet and ripe they are.
 Underripe blueberries tend to be somewhat reddish in hue.
 Size is not an accurate indicator of ripeness, as some smaller berries that have gained a dark blue color are sweeter than larger reddish berries.

-Keep your blueberries fresh by placing them in a dry and covered container in the fridge, and wash them only when ready to use.
+- Keep your blueberries fresh by placing them in a dry and covered container in the fridge, and wash them only when ready to use.

-When buying frozen blueberries, be sure the berries don’t seem clumped together inside the bag.
+- When buying frozen blueberries, be sure the berries don’t seem clumped together inside the bag.
 The frozen blueberries should be separated and loose.
 Immediately place blueberries in freezer once you get them home; do not re-freeze blueberries that have thawed, as they will form an inseparable clump (if that ever does happen, you can still use them in smoothies.)